emdash/brainbox/manual.md

 ### `interactive`

-You can build non-destructive queries interactively, with the result being printed to stdout.
+Allows you to build non-destructive queries interactively.

 ### `link`